visceral89/Visceral89/README.md

 For a glimpse into my latest projects and to view my developing portfolio, visit www.rasmusbremholm.com.
 Although still under construction, the site will soon reflect my growing body of work in web development.

-If you’re keen on exploring innovative solutions at the nexus of design and technology, feel free to reach out.
-I’m eager to connect with like-minded professionals and contribute to exciting projects.
+I’m excited to connect with like-minded professionals and contribute to exciting projects.

 ## 🌐 Socials: